retooth2/xenharmlib/doc/quickstart.rst

 Let's look at the accidentals: In general they signify a deviation from a natural pitch, in UpDownNotation they signify a deviation *in steps* from the natural pitch.
-You are probably familiar with this from the traditional western system:
+You are probably familiar with this from the traditional Western system:

 .. testcode::